Stage 2: Research & Development

 P.R.E.P.A.R. is seeking start-up funding to move from the Research & Development phase into the Proof of Concept phase, where we will begin developing and testing prototypes of the application.

-Public-Private Partnerships, Climate Change and Resilience and Disaster Risk Reduction
+Public-Private Partnerships, Climate Change and Resilience, Disaster Risk Reduction and 5 MoreSEE ALL

 The economic and health impacts associated with urban flooding are among the most devastating effects of climate change, and they are becoming more common and severe each day.
 With each urban flood, hundreds to thousands of "secondary emergencies" (eg. traffic accidents, injuries, etc) occur, largely because people are inadequately prepared and do not know how to respond.